name-finder/name-finder/README.md

 ### AGE PREDICTION

-age distribution of people with a given first name returns a condensed probability distribution of ages optionally, can take gender into account competing products generally do not return a condensed probability distribution of ages (they only return a single mean age), nor take gender into account when predicting age
+* Returns the age distribution of people with a specified first name - returns condensed probability distribution of ages
+* Optionally, can take gender into account
+* Similar tools generally do not return a condensed probability distribution of ages (they only return a single mean age), nor take gender into account when predicting age

 ### GENDER PREDICTION

-gender of people with a given first name returns gender prediction with confidence optionally, can take age into account--this does not matter for most names, but matters for some traditionally masculine names that have trended feminine (e.g. Leslie) competing products generally do not take age into account when predicting gender
+* Returns gender of people with a specified first name (along with confidence level in the prediction)
+* Optionally, can take age into account
+* Competing products generally do not take age into account when predicting gender

 ### SEARCH

-search for first names based on their characteristics
+* Search for first names based on their characteristics

 ### INFO

-get info and trends/history for a name
+* Get info and trends/history for specified name

 ## API Documentation